Great News for Tesla Stock Investors

-Fool.com contributor Parkev Tatevosian discusses why the production limitations are great news for Tesla (NASDAQ: TSLA) stock investors.
+Fool.com contributor Parkev Tatevosian reviews the latest developments and what they could mean for Tesla (NASDAQ: TSLA) stock investors.

 Where to invest $1,000 right now